vdaubry/github-awards/README.md

 > GitHub Archive is a project to record the public GitHub timeline, archive it, and make it easily accessible for further analysis.

-The Github Archive dataset is public, with Google Big Query we can filter the dataset to get only the latest event for each repo and users.
-Unfortunatly the Github Archives events starts from 2011, so we won't get ranking informations for users and repos that have been inactive since 2011.
+The GitHub Archive dataset is public, with Google Big Query we can filter the dataset to get only the latest event for each repo and users.
+Unfortunatly the GitHub Archives events starts from 2011, so we won't get ranking informations for users and repos that have been inactive since 2011.

 - Request for repositories :